godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 To iterate through a range, such as an array or table, a *for* loop is used.
 When iterating over an array, the current array element is stored in the loop variable.
-When iterating over a dictionary, the *index* is stored in the loop variable.
+When iterating over a dictionary, the *key* is stored in the loop variable.

 ::